-For seriously committed couples in the early months of their relationship, it is hard to think of anything other than the big wedding.
-Everyone’s looking forward to it and it’s easy to forget if you are really ready for marriage.
-However, approaching pre-marriage therapy when minor problems occur is a wise solution.
-In fact, couples with premarital education have higher levels of marital satisfaction and are less likely to divorce.
-If you’re still wondering if premarital counseling is worth it, we present 10 major reasons why you must opt for it and what are some key lessons to learn from it.
+For seriously committed couples in the early months of their relationship, it is hard to think of anything other than the big wedding, and pre-marital counseling is nowhere on the cards.
+Everyone’s looking forward to the big day, and it’s easy to forget if you are really ready for marriage.

 1. It helps you to know your role

 Yes, premarital counseling enables you to address and discuss unspoken role expectations in the marriage.
 Many couples do not consider their respective roles in the marriage that applies to career, finances, intimacy, and kids.

 Your counselor or therapist can encourage you and your spouse to have an honest discussion about what you expect from each other.
 Also, you and your spouse are more likely to be receptive to the counselor’s suggestions as you both trust their opinion to be authentic and unbiased.